 When a motorcycle accelerates, the rear tyre applies a force to the ground which propels the bike forwards.
 This is counteracted by the motorcycle’s inertia and drag force which act at the centre of gravity and aerodynamic pressure.
 The centre of pressure can be calculated by averaging the aerodynamic forces across the bike’s surface.

 These forces create a moment that tries to rotate the bike around the rear wheel, which acts as a balance point.
-However, the force of gravity acting on the bike works in the opposite direction, keeping the front wheel on the ground.
+However, the force of gravity generates a moment that acts on the bike in the opposite direction, keeping the front wheel on the ground.
 When the moment from the drag and inertia forces overcomes the gravity moment, the motorcycle will begin a wheelie.

 Learning wheelies can be both impressive and exciting to watch.
 However, the rider must apply careful throttle and rear brake control to avoid a flip.
 This is a sign that the motorcycle has reached its maximum possible acceleration rate.
 In high-performance applications, designers work to avoid wheelies so that the maximum amount of power is translated through the wheels to the track.